 - 3 Series.
-A high-performance drive available in an extensive range of variants.
+A high-performance luxury sedan in an extensive range of variants.

 - X1.
-A compact SUV loaded with safety gear and myriad other features.
+A compact SUV loaded with safety gear and a myriad of other features.

 - X5.
 Five-door, medium-sized SUV available with five or seven seats, petrol or diesel engines and all- or rear-wheel drive.